 Whitireia Community Polytechnic

 Institutes of Technology and Polytechnics (ITPs) in New Zealand are a wide range of learning institutions providing different types of degrees and educational programs which operate at variable levels for all different types of students that want to learn and be successful in life.

-In traditional times Wãnanga conveyed meanings related to highly evolved knowledge, lore, occult arts and also a forum in the sense of a discussion to arrive at deeper understanding.
+In traditional times, Wãnanga conveyed meanings related to highly evolved knowledge, lore, occult arts and also a forum in the sense of a discussion to arrive at a deeper understanding.
 In New Zealand, Wãnaga is a type of publicly owned tertiary institution that provides education in a Maori cultural context.
 Wãnaga educational programmes are accredited through the New Zealand Qualifications Authority NZQA and Ministry of Education and are partly governed by the New Zealand Tertiary Education commission TEC Wãnaga are similar in many ways to mainstream universities.

-ITPs are considered to be state-owned tertiary institutions along with universities, colleges of education, today there is often much crossover in courses and qualifications offered between all these types of Tertiary Education Institutions.
+ITPs are considered to be state-owned tertiary institutions along with universities, and colleges of education, today there is often much crossover in courses and qualifications offered between all these types of Tertiary Education Institutions.

-The areas of Study at New Zealand’s Institutes of Technology and Polytechnics (ITPs), are a wide range of programs which offered comprehensive preparatory programs for undergraduate students, a Pre-Masters course for postgraduate students, with a range of Diploma courses that lead to degrees in following areas;
+The areas of study at New Zealand’s Institutes of Technology and Polytechnics (ITPs), are a wide range of programs that offered comprehensive preparatory programs for undergraduate students, a Pre-Masters course for postgraduate students, with a range of Diploma courses that lead to degrees in many different areas.